Solving the halting problem

 Soon after teaching Turing machines, educators often explain why the halting problem is undecidable.
 But then they seem to leave the story unfinished.
 Have we just learned we can never trust software?
 How can we rely on a program to control spacecraft or medical equipment if it can unpredictably loop forever?

-We’ll see that reasoning about our programs is easiest if we replace Turing machines with an equally powerful model of computation: lambda calculus.
-Only then can we introduce types, and draw on mathematics to prove correctness.
+The easiest solution is to replace Turing machines with an equally powerful model of computation: lambda calculus.
+We then introduce types, and draw on mathematics to prove correctness.
+Not only can we guarantee our programs will halt, but we can also prove it will return values of a certain type.

 Unfortunately, some restrictions appear to have been invented without paying any heed to theory.
 Could this be caused by the relative obscurity of lambda calculus?